shoebsmk/Flutter-chat-claude/chat_app/DEPLOY_TO_GITHUB_PAGES.md

   1. Verify `.github/workflows/deploy.yml` exists in your repository
   2. Check that the file is committed and pushed
   3. Go to **Settings** → **Actions** → **General** and ensure "Allow all actions and reusable workflows" is enabled
+  4. Check the file syntax is correct (YAML is sensitive to indentation)

 ## Manual Deployment (Alternative)